 Since receiving a doctorate in epidemiology from the State University of New York at Buffalo in 2010, King has worked only for the CDC, advancing within the Office on Smoking and Health (OSH) from Epidemic Intelligence Service Officer to Senior Scientific Advisor, and then in 2015 to his current role as Deputy Director for Research Translation at OSH.

 It is unusual for someone with little or no regulatory experience to jump immediately into an FDA job as significant as director of a major office at the agency.
 King has never held a regulatory job of any kind, but will now be in charge of the CTP’s scientific work and its legal activities.

-King’s predecessor Mitch Zeller was an attorney, and held several positions at the FDA before leaving to work in the nonprofit sector at the American Legacy Foundation (now called Truth Initiative), and then in the public sector at Pinney Associates.
+King’s predecessor Mitch Zeller was an attorney, and held several positions at the FDA before leaving to work in the nonprofit sector at the American Legacy Foundation (now called Truth Initiative), and then in the private sector at Pinney Associates.
 He returned to the FDA in 2013 to become the agency’s second CTP director.